What is a file shredder? What can it do? Why do I need one? Which one is best?

 What file shredders are available?

-At Top-Windows-Tutorials.com we tried several different packages before deciding on two to recommend to you.
-The two products we chose were Eraser and Evidence Eliminator.
+At Top-Windows-Tutorials.com we tried several different packages before deciding on three to recommend to you.
+The three products we chose were BleachBit, Eraser and Evidence Eliminator.

 Eraser is a free file shredder and privacy protection tool that has won several awards including “best file shredder award” in Chip online magazine.
 Eraser has a plain looking interface but actually includes quite a few neat tricks and of course, being free, it is excellent value for money.
 Files or folders can be securely erased (or securely moved) by right clicking on them.
 A complete clean of your computer including free space on your hard drive can be scheduled using the programs built in scheduler.
 Security wise, Eraser can use anything from a simple one-pass wipe to the highest security Gutmann file shredder routine.
 Eraser also comes equipped with a “Create Nuke Boot Disk” option which can create a bootable CD-ROM disk that can securely wipe the entire contents of your computer before you sell or dispose of it, very handy indeed.

-Sadly, Evidence Eliminator is currently unavailable for download, purchase or activation due to unforeseen circumstances at Robin Hood Software.
-Customers who have activated their product will be able to continue using it, but won’t currently be able to activate it again.
-We do not know when, or even if, the product will be available on the market again.
-For now, we recommend that everyone uses Eraser.
+Evidence Eliminator has had a chequered history to say the least.
+Despite scoring highly in virtually every review and test, the software was often vilified by the media for its questionable advertising practises and high price tag.
+The product disappeared from sale early in 2013, the companies website briefly reappearing later in the year only to disappear again.
+Evidence Eliminator is now unavailable for download, purchase or activation.
+Customers who have activated their product will be able to continue using it, but wont be able to activate it again.
+We do not know if the product will be available on the market again and given the length of time that has now passed it seems unlikely.
+We recommend that users switch to either Eraser or BleachBit.
 If you have particularly sensitive data on your PC, consider using a full disk encryption package such as Truecrypt too.

 Discuss this page in our forum.